Two Billionaires, One Market, Very Different Scoreboards

 The Numbers Don't Lie: Launch Cadence

-SpaceX's 2024 launch manifest was staggering by any historical standard: 134 flights (132 Falcon 9s and 2 Falcon Heavys), with a large share carrying Starlink satellites to fill out SpaceX's own constellation, and a substantial portion serving external commercial customers, NASA science missions, DoD payloads, and international commercial operators.
-2025 pushed even further: SpaceX flew 165 orbital missions โ a new annual record and more than the rest of the world combined.
+SpaceX's 2024 launch manifest was staggering by any historical standard: 134 flights, with a large share carrying Starlink satellites to fill out SpaceX's own constellation, and a substantial portion serving external commercial customers, NASA science missions, DoD payloads, and international commercial operators.
+2025 pushed even further: SpaceX flew 165 orbital missions β a new annual record and more than the rest of the world combined.
+Through the first four months of 2026 the company has already flown 58 Falcon missions and is tracking toward an internal target of 170β180 launches for the calendar year.
+As of April 30, 2026, the cumulative Falcon 9 launch count has reached 690 with 656 successful booster landings, and Falcon-family vehicles have lifted an estimated 4,150 metric tons of payload to orbit since 2010 β more cumulative tonnage than the rest of the global launch industry combined.

 The cadence gap remains the defining competitive reality of this moment.
 SpaceX does in a weekend what Blue Origin is targeting per month.
-Blue Origin CEO Dave Limp has stated a target of 8โ12 New Glenn flights in 2026, with a booster reuse cadence of every 30 days โ ambitious goals that, if met, would mark a genuine step-change for the program.
+Blue Origin CEO Dave Limp has held to a public target of 8β12 New Glenn flights in calendar-year 2026 with a booster turnaround approaching 30 days β a goal that slipped after the NG-3 second-stage anomaly but that the company is still publicly committing to as Kuiper deployment ramps in the second half of the year.

 Revenue Reality: Public Estimates vs. Private Silence

-SpaceX is a private company, but enough data has surfaced โ through investor documents, government contract filings, and reporting โ to sketch a revenue picture.
-In 2024, SpaceX's total revenue was estimated in the range of $9โ11 billion, driven heavily by Starlink subscriptions (now exceeding 4 million users globally) but with launch services contributing several billion dollars annually.
-The commercial launch business alone โ before Starlink โ would rank SpaceX among the largest aerospace companies in the world.
+SpaceX is a private company, but enough data has surfaced β through investor documents, government contract filings, and reporting β to sketch a revenue picture.
+SpaceX reported approximately $16 billion in 2025 revenue with roughly $8 billion in operating income, driven heavily by Starlink (which crossed 10 million subscribers in February 2026 and contributed an estimated $11.8 billion in 2025) plus several billion in launch services revenue.
+The commercial launch business alone β before Starlink β would rank SpaceX among the largest aerospace companies in the world.

 Head-to-Head: Falcon 9 vs. New Glenn